Loyola University Chicago

 • Answer "second bachelor's degree" to the question, "What degree or certificate will you be working on..."

-• When filing the FAFSA online, you must print out the signature page and sign and mail it, or sign by electronic signature with your PIN number, otherwise the FAFSA will not be processed.
+• When filing the FAFSA online, you must print out the signature page and sign and mail it, or sign by electronic signature with your PIN number.
+Otherwise, the FAFSA will not be processed.

 Are You a Dependent or Independent Student?

-Step Three of the FAFSA asks questions pertaining to your dependant status.
+Step Three of the FAFSA asks questions pertaining to your dependent status.
 If any of the questions can be answered "yes," then you are an independent student.
 Independent students do not fill out Step Four questions (parental information).

 If you answer "yes" to any question in Step Three, you will be prompted to proceed and may include your parent information if you are a medical or nursing student.
 Many medical schools require independent students to include parent information, but Loyola's ABSN program does not.
 It is generally in your best interest to not include parent information if you are an independent student and are not required to do so.